wp-plugins/simple-ads-manager/readme.txt

 1. Change and save plugin settings if needed.
 1. Create *Ads Places* and define *ads codes* for each rotating ad of *Ads Place*.

+Do not upgrade this plugin from Update page!
+Upgrade it from Plugins page!

 == Frequently Asked Questions ==

 No questions now...